thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/shared-subscriptions.md

 ### Shared Subscriptions Load Balancing Strategy

-Currently, ThingsBoard MQTT Broker supports the **ROUND_ROBIN** load balancing strategy type for shared subscriptions.
+Currently, TBMQ supports the **ROUND_ROBIN** load balancing strategy type for shared subscriptions.
 This means that incoming messages for a shared subscription are evenly distributed among the subscribed clients in a round-robin fashion.
 Each client in the group receives messages in sequential order, taking turns to handle the message load.
-We are continuously working on enhancing the MQTT Broker and plan to introduce additional load-balancing strategy types in the near future.
+We are continuously working on enhancing TBMQ and plan to introduce additional load-balancing strategy types in the near future.
 These may include random and hash-based load-balancing strategies.
-Stay tuned for updates as we expand the capabilities of ThingsBoard MQTT Broker.
+Stay tuned for updates as we expand the capabilities of TBMQ.

 ### Shared Subscriptions & Client Type

-The **DEVICE** and **APPLICATION** clients in ThingsBoard MQTT Broker are implemented differently, and this impacts how the shared subscription feature is utilized and how it processes messages for each client type.
+The **DEVICE** and **APPLICATION** clients in TBMQ are implemented differently, and this impacts how the shared subscription feature is utilized and how it processes messages for each client type.

-If you create a shared subscription with the same structure and subscribe to it with both DEVICE and APPLICATION clients, the MQTT Broker will treat them as separate shared subscription groups.
+If you create a shared subscription with the same structure and subscribe to it with both DEVICE and APPLICATION clients, TBMQ will treat them as separate shared subscription groups.
 This means that messages published to the shared subscription topic will be distributed only among clients of the same type.
 DEVICE clients will receive messages within the DEVICE shared subscription group, while APPLICATION clients will receive messages within the APPLICATION shared subscription group.

-Therefore, it's important to consider the client type when working with shared subscriptions in ThingsBoard MQTT Broker, as the messages will be processed and distributed accordingly based on the client type within their respective shared subscription groups.
+Therefore, it's important to consider the client type when working with shared subscriptions in TBMQ, as the messages will be processed and distributed accordingly based on the client type within their respective shared subscription groups.

 #### DEVICE client type

-From the user's perspective, using the shared subscription feature for DEVICE clients in ThingsBoard MQTT Broker is seamless.
+From the user's perspective, using the shared subscription feature for DEVICE clients in TBMQ is seamless.
 Simply subscribe your clients to the shared subscription, and the feature will work as intended.

 However, there are some considerations when persistent clients are involved in the shared subscription group: